King

 Golden mask of King Tutankhamun

-King Tut ascended to the throne when he was nine years old that's why he
+Tutankhamun or King Tut ascended to the throne when he was nine years old that's why he

 might be known as the boy king.
 He is the pharaoh